kannanjayachandran/Full-Stack-Data-Science/04. Database Systems and Technologies/DBMS.md

 <h1 align="center"> Databases Management Systems </h1>

-DBMS is a software package designed to define, manipulate, retrieve and manage data in a database.
-It also defines rules to validate and manipulate this data.
+A DBMS is a software that allows users to interact with databases.
+It provides an interface to perform various operations like creating, updating, deleting, and querying data.
 SQL is used along with the DBMS package to interact with a database.
-The most popular DBMS's are MySQL, PostgreSQL, SQLite, MongoDB, Redis, Firestore, etc.
+The most popular DBMS's are `MySQL`, `PostgreSQL`, `SQLite`, `MongoDB`, `Redis`, `Firestore`, etc.

-_DBMS is a semester long course in most of the universities for undergraduate students.
-So, we will not go into the details of DBMS.
-We will only learn the basics of DBMS and SQL._

 ## Why use database over file system ?